-When comparing dog foods, the carbohydrate content of each product can be difficult.
+When comparing dog foods, the carbohydrate content of each product can be difficult to find.

 That’s because dog food companies are not required by law to disclose the actual “carb” content of their products.